amarinderthind/CGRphylo/README.md

 ✨ Precision: Nail the classification of closely related viral strains and recombinants.

-✨ Speed: Rapid analysis and classification of massive viral genome datasets.
+✨ Speed: Rapid analysis and classification of large N viral genome datasets.

 ✨ Needs low-resource settings.